wolvzor/ludum-dare-36/README.md

 - tiger intermediate flavor text
 - add textures for advanced tiles (trees, fireplace, farm, animal pen, etc)
 - sounds!
-- create sense of ennui as the life of the tiger gets more complex, etc
+- create sense of ennui as the life of the tiger gets more complex, etc (example: basic sleep text for base, but as intermediate/advanced happens, the sleep text changes to something more profound, such as "To sleep, perchance to dream- ay, there's the rub")